endpointmanager/wingetbridge-powershell/README.md

 ## Risk of damage :warning:

 I highly recommend not using WingetBridge in a production environment without validating the downloaded installers before you deploy it. (e.g. by validating the certificate of a signed installer)

-WingetBridge is provided "as it is", and there is no warranty that you always get what you're searching for.

 ## Current Version
 v1.0.0.0